DrivenAlliance/website/_services/organisational-agility/driven-agile-bootcamp.md

 This is run over 2 full days as an interactive workshop.

 # Cost
-When done as part of a full coaching engagement, these sessions are charged at a rate of **R 1ﾠ368** per coach per hour.
-Additional hours prior to the bootcamp will be required for preparation.

-When done outside of a coaching engagement:

 * **R 5 988** / person for small groups (5 – 10 attendees)
 * **R 4 990** / person for larger groups (11 – 20 attendees)